Student Schedules, Registration, and Academic Regulations

 Wilson College Online Undergraduate

 Students enrolled in Wilson College Online programs apply directly to their major of interest.
-They thus do not declare a major.
 Should a student decide to change their major, they are limited to other Wilson College Online programs.
 In this case, students will complete the Change of Major Form.

 Declaration of a Minor